website Translator

 Notes

-The test is made up of 23 levels where each level lasts approximately one minute.
-Each level comprises of a series of 20m shuttle runs where the starting speed is 8.5km/hr and increases by 0.5km/hr at each level.
-On the tape/CD a single beep indicates the end of a shuttle and 3 beeps indicates the start of the next level.
+The test comprises of 23 levels, and each level lasts approximately one minute.
+Each level consists of a series of 20m shuttle runs where the starting speed is 8.5km/hr and increases by 0.5km/hr at each level.
+On the tape/CD, a single beep indicates the end of a shuttle, and three beeps indicate the next level's start.

 Time

-Knowing that the starting speed is 8.5km/hr and increases by 0.5km/hr at each level then the time for each 20 metre section, at each level, can be estimated from the following equation:
+The starting speed is 8.5km/hr and increases by 0.5km/hr at each level.
+The time for each 20-metre section can be estimated from the following equation:

 • 20m Time = 72 ÷ ( ( ( Level - 1 ) × 0.5 ) + 8.5 )